Ayuntamiento de Granada: Structure

+Salvador resigned in 2021, having lost the support of the PP. He was succeeded by the Socialist, Francisco Cuenca who had previously served as mayor from 2016-2019.
+In the 2023 Spanish local elections Cuenca was ousted by Marifrán Carazo of the PP. Carazo increased the PP's number of seats from 7 to 14, ganing her a slim majority and making her the first female mayor of the city.

 Headquarters

 The city hall is located at a building in the plaza del Carmen, the undemolished part of a convent of female Discalced Carmelites where the municipal premises were moved to from the old Madrasah of Granada in 1858 following the ecclesial desamortización.